 Problem:

-If the metrics in the MS SQL monitor's 'Overview' page isn't getting populated, it might be due to any of the following reasons:
+If the metrics in the MS SQL monitor's 'Overview' page aren't getting populated, it might be due to any of the following reasons:

 Solution:

-Applications Manager uses the below query to collect data of critical performance counters of your SQL server.
+Applications Manager uses the following query to collect data on critical performance counters of your SQL Server.

-If you encounter 'The user does not have permission to perform this action' message while running the query, then update the permission for the specified SQL user and execute the query again.
+If you encounter the 'The user does not have permission to perform this action' message while running the query, update the permission for the specified SQL user and execute the query again.

-Scenario I: If the query does not return any result, you'll need to check if you have enabled performance counters for your MSSQL server.
+Scenario I: If the query does not return any results, you'll need to check if you have enabled performance counters for your MSSQL server.

 There are two ways to check if performance counters have been enabled for your MSSQL server.